dalibo/emaj/docs/en/webUsage.rst

 Some tables allow to perform actions on several objects at once.
 In this case, the user selects the objects with the checkboxes on the first column of the table and choose the action to perform among the available buttons under the table.

+Columns containing comments have a limited size.
+But the full comment content is visible in tooltip when the mouse goes over the cell.

+Cells containing event timestamps or durations show a full data content in tooltip.

 Tables group details
 --------------------